 Some of the Group's methods of monitoring and managing risk are based on historical market behaviour that may not be an accurate predictor of future market behaviour.
 Other risk management methods depend on evaluation of information relating to markets, suppliers, customers and other matters that are publicly available or otherwise accessible by the Group.
 This information may not in all cases be accurate, complete, up to date or properly evaluated.
 Management of operational, legal and regulatory risk requires, among other things, policies and procedures to properly record and verify a large number of transactions and events, and these policies and procedures may not be fully effective in doing so.
+The Group uses, among other techniques, Value at Risk, or "VaR", as a key risk measurement technique for its marketing activities.
+VaR does not purport to represent actual gains or losses in fair value on earnings to be incurred by the Group, nor does the Group expect that VaR results are indicative of future market movements or representative of any actual impact on its future results.
 Failure to manage all risks associated with the Group's business could have a material adverse effect on the Group's business, results of operations and financial condition.

-The Group holds some of its industrial assets through non-controlling stakes or joint ventures and strategic partnership arrangements and operates Viterra as a joint venture.
+The Group holds some of its industrial assets through non-controlling stakes or joint ventures and strategic partnership arrangements and operates Glencore Agri as a joint venture.

-The Group does not unilaterally control a number of its significant industrial investments or Viterra.
+The Group does not unilaterally control a number of its significant industrial investments or Glencore Agri.
 Accordingly, the boards of these companies may: